keptn/keptn.github.io/content/docs/0.1.0/setup/kubernetes/install-keptn-v.0.1-gke/index.md

 ---
 title: Install keptn v.0.1 on GKE
-description: Demonstrates how to install keptn in a Kubernetes cluster on Google Container Engine (GKE).
+description: Demonstrates how to install keptn in a Kubernetes cluster on Google Kubernetes Engine (GKE).
 weight: 36
 keywords: [kubernetes, install]
 ---